noahware/pe/README.md

 # pe

 Modern C++ library that parses the portable executable file format.
-C++ standard library usage is abstracted in deps.hpp so it can be switched out with a custom implementation.
+The library **does not** rely on Windows specific headers.
+C++ standard library usage is *abstracted* in deps.hpp so it can be switched out with a custom implementation.
 It makes use of string views to not create any unnecessary allocations too.
-The library can be used on any OS, it does not rely on Windows specific headers.
 The test app is built for Windows though.

 # Building tests